LizzyFleckenstein03/uwu-nolambda/README.md

 - `nolambda:os:exit`: Optionally takes an exit code (integer) as $0 and exits the program with the given exit code, or 0 if no exit code was given.
 Returns `:nil:nil` in theory.
 - `nolambda:os:sleep`: Takes an integer as $0 and pauses the execution of the program for $1 milliseconds.
 Returns `:nil:nil`.
 - `nolambda:os:execute`: Takes a command (arbirary value, converted to string) as $0 and executes it as a shell command.
 Returns the exit code of the command as an integer.
-- `nolambda:os:time`: Returns the current unix time as an integer.
+- `nolambda:os:time`: Returns the current unix millis as an integer.

 ### `nolambda:global`